jamesrobb/naouz/README.md

 # naouz - A Simple HTTP Server

 naouz is a simple http server written in c.
+This was written for a computer networking assignment at Reykjavik University.

+The server makes the assumption that it can read what a particular client is sending it in one `recv()` call.
+The limit on how many bytes that is, is a constant set in `constants.h`.

 # Requirements